 Executive vice president of football operations Paraag Marathe joked that although Sherman served as his own agent, he probably had to pay his wife a commission due to her help in the negotiations.

-Take a peek at the top images of 49ers players rocking the 1994 jerseys for the first time.
+Take a peek at the top images of 49ers players rocking the 1994 jerseys.

 3. Good Vibes Only